 Who does Microsoft Teams affect?

-The service is available to subscribers to Microsoft's cloud-based Office 365 suite.
-Microsoft says it is available to "most" Office 365 commercial customers -- with Teams being enabled for Business Essentials, Business Premium, E1, E3, and E5 plan subscribers.
-Teams is also be available to firms that purchased E4 prior to its retirement.
+The service is available to subscribers to the cloud-based Microsoft 365 suite.
+Microsoft says it is available to "most" Microsoft 365 commercial customers--with Teams being enabled for Business Essentials, Business Premium, E1, E3, and E5 plan subscribers.

-Teams is cross platform, with clients for Windows, macOS, Android, iOS and the web.
+Microsoft Teams is cross platform, with clients for Windows, Mac, Linux, Android, and iOS.

 - Video: Introducing Microsoft Teams (ZDNet)